selsamman/JHU-COVID-Dashboard/README.md

-# Configurable Dashboard the uses John Hopkins University data
+# Configurable Dashboard the uses Johns Hopkins University data posted to github - https://github.com/CSSEGISandData

 To see deployment go to https://www.cdash19.com